The Two Doctors: Home media

 The Two Doctors was released on VHS in November 1993.
 It was released on DVD in the UK in September 2003 in a two-disc set as part of the Doctor Who 40th Anniversary Celebration releases, representing the Colin Baker years, with many extra features, including the Jim'll Fix It sketch A Fix with Sontarans.
 The DVD contains a full-length commentary provided by director Peter Moffatt and actors Colin Baker, Nicola Bryant, Frazer Hines, and Jacqueline Pearce.
 The DVD was subsequently incorporated into the box set Bred for War, along with The Time Warrior, The Sontaran Experiment and The Invasion of Time.
 Following the sexual abuse accusations regarding Jimmy Savile, the DVD was withdrawn from sale but has since been rereleased with the offending sketch removed.
 The BBC has made the serial available for download on Apple iTunes.
 It was released in issue 45 of Doctor Who DVD Files.

+It was released as part of the ‘Doctor Who The Collection: Season 22’ blu-ray box set on 20 June 2022.
+An extended cut of Part One was included as an extra on the set with a runtime of 47:33, running 3 minutes and 11 seconds longer than the original broadcast episode.